sjc5/hwy/README.md

 skeptical about this architecture.
 That's OK!
 We welcome skepticism.

-We feel that once you try it out and deploy an app or two using the River Library hybrid-SSR architecture, you'll realize that as long as you have items 1-3 in place, item 4 is not actually a real-world problem.
-We think you'll be reminded that client-side rendering is really nice, actually, as long as it sits on top of the appropriate dynamic scaffolding to really let it shine.
+We feel that once you try it out and deploy an app or two using the River hybrid-SSR architecture, you'll realize that as long as you have items 1-3 in place, item 4 is not actually a real-world problem.
+We think you'll be reminded that client-side rendering is really nice, actually (especially when it sits on top of the dynamic scaffolding you get with River).
 It greatly simplifies your application architecture, frees you up to use cheaper and more performant backend languages, and rids you of those annoying hydration errors.
 Win-win-win-win-win.
 You get the _actual_ benefits of full SSR without the downsides.